The Locality of Distributed Symmetry Breaking: Introduction

 \section{Introduction}

-Breaking symmetry is one of the central themes in the theory of distributed computation.
-At initialization the nodes of a distributed system are assumed to be in the same state (but with distinct node IDs), yet to perform any computation the nodes frequently must take different roles, that is, they must somehow break their initial symmetry.
-In this paper we study three of the classical symmetry breaking tasks in Linial's ${\cal LOCAL}$ model~\cite{L87}: computing {\em maximal matchings} (MM), {\em maximal independent sets} (MIS), and $(\Delta+1)$-coloring, where $\Delta$ is the maximum degree.\footnote{The MM problem is to compute a maximal set of vertex-disjoint edges.
-The MIS problem is to compute a maximal set of vertices, no two of which are adjacent.
-The $(\Delta+1)$-coloring problem is to assign colors from the palette $\{1,\ldots,\Delta+1\}$ such that no edge is monochromatic.} In the ${\cal LOCAL}$ model each node of the input graph $G$ hosts a processor, which is aware of its neighbors and an upper bound on the size of the graph.
-The computation proceeds in synchronized rounds in which each processor sends one unbounded message along each edge, which may be different for each edge. {\em Time} is measured by the number of rounds; local computation is free.
-At the end of the computation each node must report whether it is in the MIS, or which incident edge is part of the MM, or its assigned color.
-See \cite[Ch.~1-2]{P00} for an extensive discussion of distributed models.
+Breaking symmetry is one of the central themes in the theory of distributed computing.
+At initialization the nodes of a distributed system are assumed to be in the same state, possibly with distinct node IDs, yet to perform any computation the nodes frequently must take different roles.
+That is, they must somehow break their initial symmetry.
+In this paper we study several of the most fundamental symmetry breaking tasks in the $\LOCAL$ model~\cite{Linial92}: computing {\em maximal independent sets} (MIS), {\em maximal matchings}, {\em ruling sets}, and {\em vertex colorings}.
+These problems are defined below.
+In the $\LOCAL$ model each node of the input graph $G$ hosts a processor, which is only aware of its neighbors and upper bounds on various graph parameters such as $n$ and $\Delta$, which are the number of nodes and maximum degree, respectively.\footnote{This assumption can sometimes be removed.
+Korman, Sereni, and Viennot~\cite{KormanSV13} presented a method to convert non-uniform distributed algorithms (which know $n,\Delta,$ and possibly other parameters) into uniform distributed algorithms.} The computation proceeds in synchronized rounds in which each processor sends one unbounded message along each edge. {\em Time} is measured by the number of rounds; local computation is free.
+At the end of the computation each node must report its portion of the output, that is, whether it is in the MIS or ruling set, which incident edge is part of the matching, or its assigned color.
+This model should be contrasted with $\CONGEST$, which is identical to $\LOCAL$ except messages consist of $O(1)$ words, that is, $O(\log n)$ bits.
+Refer to Peleg~\cite[Ch.~1-2]{Peleg00} for a discussion of distributed models.
+None of our algorithms seriously abuse the power of the $\LOCAL$ model.
+Our message size and local computation are always $O(\poly(\Delta)\log n)$, usually $O(\poly(\log n))$, and in several cases $O(1)$.